Economic & Social Research Council (ESRC) Studentships

 Students will normally be expected to have been offered a place on one of the programmes eligible for NWSSDTP funding before submitting their NWSSDTP Studentship Application (please see the list of eligible programmes for each pathway above).
-However, Studentship Applications will be accepted from students who have submitted their institutional application but have yet to receive a formal offer, providing that such an offer has been made by the time of the Studentship Allocation meeting, which will take place on the 9th March 2022.
+However, Studentship Applications will be accepted from students who have submitted their institutional application but have yet to receive a formal offer, providing that such an offer has been made by the time of the Studentship Allocation meeting, which will take place on Tuesday 21 March 2023.
 In no case will an NWSSDTP Studentship be officially awarded until the student has secured a conditional or unconditional place at their university.

 Complete the ESRC Application